mauveferret/SpecRec/README.md

 * plotly
 * matplotlib

-You can install it with `pip install` command.
+You can install it all with `pip install -r requirements.txt` command.
 If you have problems with using `pip` please read [this](https://packaging.python.org/en/latest/tutorials/installing-packages/).

 ### Executing program